go-aah/docs/views.md

 ---
 # Views - HTML UI

-View is present user interface for particular application flow and action.
+View is to present user interface for particular application flow and action.
 For e.g.: login.html, home.html, etc.

 Out-of-the-box of the aah provides `Partial Inheritance` capability using Go built-in template engine.